glatigny/woi-spec/manifesto/introduce-new-concepts.md

 For the public domain, the administrations are the more logical instance.
 Just like they delivery identity paper, the digital identity should be a part of it.
 Sub-identities are there to prevent against direct tracking.

 Direct trust is compatible with Chain of trust; when two identity establish their channel of communication, they store in their storage, the identity of the other (with the way to contact him) with attributes and signature.

+The idea behind the chain of trust is to let countries manage the digital identiy with the administrative identity.
+A real person like a company would have an identity (or a Company identity to create identities for their employees).

+Since the main identity is signed by an authority, that identity is precious and should be protected using a strong security system, such as a hardware cryptographic key for example.
+That key should be use the less possible and only for "administration" operation or recovery.
+Creation of "devices" to access the identity content (and sub-identities) should use that key.\
+With one single point of failure, the organization (and rights) given to identities must be limited; the main key, used as a recovery might have also some identified backup plans.\
+The Shamir secret sharing algorithm is a way to split a secret to multple "people" and create a backup.

 ## Issue/Reflection: Easy way to first contact